 Reading was out of the question most of the time.
 I just couldn’t read while I was this sick.

 Choose your videos carefully.
 Make sure they’re not about food!
-My favorite thing to watch was the A&E version of Pride and Prejudice.
+My favorite thing to watch was Pride and Prejudice (I prefer this version).
 It was happy and not stressful, and it took a long time to get through the whole thing.
 Perfect for morning sickness. 🙂 I think I’ve watched it over 5 times.